MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-05-01-oo-inheritance.md

 ## Inheritance

 + What is it?
-    + Sharing functionality
-+ How do we achieve it?
     + Some notion of linking types together
-        + Classes and subclasses
+        + Super classes and subclasses
+        + Parents and children
-        + Proto-typical inheritance
+        + Prototypical inheritance
+    + Sharing functionality between classes
-    + Composition (sharing functionality without inheritance)
+    + Extending functionality
 + Why do we do it?
     + Code reuse, save duplication

 {% include background-image.html file="spoons.jpg" %}
 <p style="float:bottom;font-size:15px">